SofaPirate/Plaquette/docs/Metronome.rst

    #include <Plaquette.h>

-   Metro myMetro(0.5); // a metronome with a half-second duration
+   Metronome myMetro(0.5); // a metronome with a half-second duration

    DigitalOut led(13);